The tissue present in all organs of plant is:

 Which type of vascular bundle is shown in figure below

-The vascular bundle shown below is closed and conjoint as cambium is absent between xylem and phloem tissue.
+The vascular bundle shown in the figure is closed and conjoint as cambium is absent between xylem and phloem tissue.

 The meristems which occur at the tips of roots and shoots and produce primary tissues are called